LambdaTest/documentation/docs/lambdatest-running-your-first-selenium-test.md

 ---
-id: lambdatest-running-your-first-job
+id: lambdatest-running-your-first-selenium-test
-title: Running Your First Job on LambdaTest
+title: Run Your First Test on LambdaTest using Selenium
 hide_title: false
 sidebar_label: Running Your First Job
 description: You can view the Timelines, Analytics, and Automation Log of all the tests and builds run on the LambdaTest.